davenverse/shellfish/docs/tutorial/creating_cli.md

       |""".stripMargin
 ```

-That was rough, but congratulations on making it so far!
-Now we can move to the last part of our application.
+That was tough, congratulations on making it so far!
+We can now move to the last part of our application.

 ## Prompt
-The last part is the prompt parsing, the functionality that is going to parse the user command line arguments into instructions that Scala can understand and then we can pass to the `Cli`.
+The last piece that we need to create is the prompt parsing, that will parse user submitted information into commands that our `Cli` can handle.

-We strongly suggest that you use a command parsing library, for example, [Decline](https://ben.kirw.in/decline/).

-But again, for the sake of simplicity, well demonstrate how we achieved that without the need of an external dependency.
+We strongly suggest you to use a command line parsing library, like [Decline](https://ben.kirw.in/decline/) but for the sake of simplicity, we'll demonstrate how to create it without the need of an external dependency.

-First thing is creating a parse function that will pattern match the `args` parameter of our entry point functions and, depending on the command, will call the respective function of the `Cli` class:
+The first thing we'll do is creating a `parsePrompt` function that will pattern match over the user input and, according to the value will return the appropriate `CliCommand`:

 ```scala 3
 //src/main/shellfish/contacts/cli/Prompt.scala